entur/tiamat/README.md

 # Export *ALL* data from Tiamat

-*Not that you need to run this with enough memory available, or else you might run into **java.lang.OutOfMemoryError: GC overhead limit exceeded**.
-Exactly how much memory should be tested.*
+Note that you need to run this with enough memory available, or else you might run into **java.lang.OutOfMemoryError: GC overhead limit exceeded**.
+Exactly how much memory should be tested.

 ```
 curl -H"Accept: application/xml" -H"Content-type: application/xml" -XGET http://nhr.rutebanken.org/jersey/site_frame > netex_site_frame_stop_places.xml
 ```

 # Import data into Tiamat

+If you are running this from `spring:run`, then you need to make sure that you have enough memory available for the java process:
+`export MAVEN_OPTS='-Xms256m -Xmx1712m -Xss256m -XX:NewSize=64m -XX:MaxNewSize=128m -Dfile.encoding=UTF-8'``

 Clean existing data in postgresql (streamline if frequently used):
 ```